 If we better understand the biology and some of the reasons behind the lack of development in EI for children with ASD that will help.
 Let’s start with mirror neurons.
 First of all, what are mirror neurons?
 Mirror neurons are a type of brain cell that respond equally when we perform an action and when we witness someone else perform the same action.
 Mirror neurons not only help us to form our own behaviors, but they also help us to observe and interpret the actions of those around us.
 Some scientists even believe that these neurons form the basis for their social behavior, language acquisition, capability to imitate others, and the ability to show empathy.
 This is, in fact, the essence of social-emotional reciprocity.

-The important question in all this is biology is asking whether mirror neurons are something that we can generate through learned associations or are they simply part of our genetic composition?
+The important question in all this biology is whether mirror neurons are something that we can generate through learned associations or are simply part of our genetic composition.
 Many learning theorists believe that yes, they can be something that is developed and not solely based on whether we were born with them.

 Research suggests that mirror neurons are trained and developed through ideas such as associative learning, which is extremely similar to techniques such as applied behavior analysis (ABA) therapy, often a preferred treatment for those with autism.
-They believe that as we practice and develop new skillsets in the areas of emotional intelligence, we can actually increase production of mirror neurons in our brain.
+They believe that as we practice and develop new skill sets in the areas of emotional intelligence, we can actually increase the production of mirror neurons in our brains.
 This is exciting news!
-If this is confirmed by further research it means we can teach and reinforce this behavior, improve the individual’s level of EI, while helping to increase the mirror neurons in their brain!
-The nurture (environment) helps to improve the nature (biology.)
+If this is confirmed by further research it means we can teach and reinforce this behavior and improve the individual’s level of EI, while helping to increase the mirror neurons in their brain!
+Nurture (environment) helps to improve nature (biology.)

 So How Can We Develop Improved EI in Our Autistic Children?

-Now that we know the biology behind it all, lets talk about ideas and resources to help teach EI.
-Those on the spectrum tend to have more black and white thinking patterns.
-They think better in terms of concrete rather than abstract ideas.
+Now that we know the biology behind it all, let's talk about ideas and resources to help teach EI.
+Those on the spectrum tend to have more black-and-white thinking patterns.
+They think better in concrete terms rather than abstract ideas.
 In relation to emotions (an abstract concept) we can start to teach them in a more tangible manner.
 By helping them learn what facial expressions mean when it comes to emotions, we help them connect a visual with a feeling.
-This helps them to label the feeling and also start to build empathy and understanding, increasing their levels of EI.
+This helps them to label their feelings and also start to build empathy and understanding, increasing their levels of EI.